How can I innovate to scale my business?

-As a small business owner, there will come a time when you’ll have to think about growth.
-Inevitably, you’ll have reached a ceiling that you need to break through, either through expansion, innovation, adding new products, or doing things a little differently.
+As a small business owner, growth of your businesses helps secure your future and your bottom line.
+But at some point, it's likely you’ll reach a ceiling that you need to break through, either through expansion, innovation, adding new products, or doing things a little differently.

-Growth is one thing – but if you’re looking to scale, there are a few critical concepts you’ll need to grasp to make that happen.
+Wanting to grow is one thing – but there are a few critical concepts you’ll need to grasp to make it happen.
 Scaling your business doesn’t happen overnight, and success is just as much about your mindset as it is the product or service you offer.

 Here are a few ideas to get you into the growth mindset.